michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-Develop_azure_compute_solutions-.md

 Solution: az group create (because acc is empty) -> az appserviceplan create -> az webapp create

 6. Company has multiple Windows VM's deployed in a VNet, they need high-speed communication to analyze shared streaming data.
 Currently they are experiencing higher than desired lag between their VM's.
 Which solution could reduce the latency between VM's?
-Accelerated Networking because in a single VNet
+Accelerated Networking because it's in a single VNet